BDomzal/magnetstein/README.md

 in the commandline.)

 If you are a researcher, we strongly recommend using Gurobi (available for academics at no cost) as your solver in Magnetstein.
 For more information on license and installation, see [Gurobi website](https://www.gurobi.com/).
 Gurobi is a default solver.
-If you prefer to use magnetstein without Gurobi, set solver=LpSolverDefault in estimate_proportions function.
+If you prefer to use Magnetstein without Gurobi, set solver=LpSolverDefault in estimate_proportions function.
 Note that using Magnetstein without Gurobi can result in long computation time and, in some cases, incorrect results.

 # Examples